 Once you obtain a Green Card, please bring a copy of the card to our office and we will mark you as “Terminated” in GLACIER.
 You will now file your taxes and complete all tax-affiliated paperwork in the same manner as United States Citizen.
 Human Resources will also need a copy of your Green Card.

 Do I have to update my GLACIER profile every time I visit another state?

 - As long as you are inside the United States (including territories such as Puerto Rico, U.S. Samoa, etc.) you will not have to show that you left the country.

 - If you do leave the United States (i.e. your passport/visa is stamped from another country, including Canada and Mexico), then you will have to list this absence on your GLACIER profile upon your return.

 I will be out of the country during tax season, how can I still get assistance with GLACIER Tax Prep(GTP)?

 - You can sign into your Glacier profile from anywhere in the world.
 As such, GTP offers online assistance with tax questions.

 - You have several resources for assistance with GLACIER Tax Prep.
 Please stop by our office before you leave the country for the final time and we will help you decide which option would be best for you.

-- If my schedule is too busy to come by the office, can you do my GLACIER paperwork/tax
+If my schedule is too busy to come by the office, can you do my GLACIER paperwork/tax return for me?

 - No, our office is not able to complete an individual's profile information without them present.